eerimoq/moblin/README.rst

 - Reconnect immediately when connected to a network.

-- Audio level indicator.

 - Audio only when bad connection.

-- Adaptive bitrate, but based on what?

 - Notifications.
 Both visually and with sound.
 Sound most improtant probably.